chalamphong/crea-train-route/README.md

 ## Intro

 This is a cli package built using nodejs.
+It takes in a
+- csv file with route information,
+- origin,
-It takes in a csv file with route information and origin plus destination for a trip and return the shortest route possible, if it exists.
+- destination for a trip

+and returns the shortest route possible, if it exists.

 It's built as an npm package so in theory it can easily be published to npm, but it's not published.
 NPM does not need help with being noisy.

+There is a publish workflow setup already so to publish we'd have to,

+- Bump the package version, `npm version patch -m "Reasons"`
+- Publish by running `npm publish`

+More about package version [here](https://docs.npmjs.com/cli/version)

 ## Pre-requisites

 This cli tool is built using node so you'll need to have node installed on your machine.

 I would suggest using nvm to manage node versions.
+More on nvm [here](https://github.com/nvm-sh/nvm).
 There is a *.nvmrc* file in the root that specifies the node version for this tool.
-Just run `nvm use` before continue-ing.
+Just run `nvm use` before continue-*ing*.

 ## Installation

 You'll need to install dependencies first.
 All dependencies are just dev dependencies used to help with the dev workflow and compilation.
 Dependency details can be found later in the doc.

-Generally installation is simple, just run `npm i -g package_name` but as stated before this package is not published.

-This means to run it we'll need to first build it from source.
+Generally you wouldn't need to do this but we'll be building this later on and dev dependencies are required to build.

-To build run `npm build`
+To build run `npm build`.
+Transpiled code goes to the **lib** folder.

 ## Usage